arnsteio/bash-novice-2023-11/01-intro.md

 - "Automating repetitive tasks"
 - "Documenting data maniplulation steps for reproducible reseach"
 ---
-# Introduction to the UNIX shell
+# Bash novice and SSH keys

 1. [This lesson](#this-lesson)
 2. [Why learn to use the shell?](#why-learn-to.use-the-shell)